mcasperson/SuseBuildpacks/example-buildpack.md

 done
 ```

 With the `buildpack.toml`, `bin/detect`, and `bin/build` files written, we now have a buildpack we can use to compile our application.

 Assuming the petclinic code is in the `spring-petclinic` directory, and the buildpack files are in the `JavaBuildPack` directory, we build our Docker image with the command:

 ```
 pack build petclinic --path ./spring-petclinic --buildpack ./JavaBuildPack
 ```

-As before, our code is compiled into an executable image, this time called `petclinic`.
+As before, our code is compiled into an executable Docker image, this time called `petclinic`.
 Our custom build pack will:

 1. Detect the presence of a `pom.xml` file, and indicate that this buildpack is compatible with the supplied source code.
 1. Create four layers to hold the Maven dependencies, the Maven distribution, the JDK, and the JRE.